haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 	6. **Adding a North arrow or an image**: To do this, press Add North Arrow and click on the layout.
 If you want to modify the look of the arrow, go to Item properties and open the Search directories tab (see the picture on the right).
 Click on the desired arrow.

 4. Once you are satisfied with your map, **save the project** and go to *Layout* > *Export as image* to **save your layout as an image file**.
-If you want to adjust the export resolution (default is 300 dpi, higher value = higher resolution image and larger file size), you can do that prior to exporting from the Layout panel.
-Save your map under your course folder and insert the finished map to your course report.
+If you want to adjust the export resolution (default is 300 dpi, higher value = higher resolution image and larger file size), you can do that prior to exporting from the Layout panel. **Save your map under your course folder and submit the finished map on Moodle.**

+(Hungry for more? furhter reading on the print composer in the QGIS manual: https://docs.qgis.org/3.22/en/docs/user_manual/print_composer/index.html

+#

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI2UjU5YmNzcnVMSFhIMkE4Ijp7In